 But I think that cultural match is also super important.
 First a company has to define what their culture is.
 But there’s also a part in which you need to know that a person will "click" with the rest of their team.
 It’s very important for both the candidate and hiring manager to have a successful working relationship.
 So, I love top grading, but we also need to remember culture check.”

 What does your job as a HR Manager include in a startup like VirtuaGym?

-“My job is to cover all HR related topics and embed it into the organization.
+“My job is to cover all HR-related topics and embed it into the organization.
 That can be anything.
 For example, people gave feedback that they really are in need of seeing the founders a bit more, even though we’re working remotely.
 So based on this we implemented a weekly meeting.
 Recruitment is a huge part.
-We grow in revenue with 30% a year and this also has its effects on employee planning.
+We grow in revenue by 30% a year and this also has its effects on employee planning.
 So we’re always overloaded with job openings.
 We have vacancies because of the growth and replacement.

 What has changed the most in the past 3-5 years in your job as HR Manager?

 “I think the biggest change is that employees are in charge of what they need.
 As an employer, listening to your employees is a huge change.
 I think it’s a very good transition.
 It asks us a lot from our strategy, but also from the manager and leadership.”

 How has the COVID-19 crisis affected your recruiting so far?